-The is a story that echoes from northern Maine about a pastor who decided to skip his church services one Sunday because he wanted to go bear hunting up in the mountains.
+The pastor and the bear is a story that echoes from northern Maine about a pastor who decided to skip his church services one Sunday because he wanted to go bear hunting up in the mountains.

-Off drove the pastor in his 4×4 wagon, until he came to a wild and lonely place in the middle of nowhere, where he knew there would he a good chance of finding bears.
+So off he drove that Sunday morning in his 4×4 wagon, until he came to a wild and lonely place in the middle of nowhere, where he knew there would he a good chance of finding bears.

-Suddenly, just as he turned a corner along the path, he collided with a bear that was coming the other way.
+Suddenly, just as he turned a corner along the path, not really looking where he was going, he collided with a big grizzly bear that was coming the other way.

-The pastor stumbled backwards, slipped off the trail, and began tumbling down the mountain with the bear in hot pursuit.
+The pastor stumbled backwards, slipped off the trail and began tumbling down the mountain with the big old grizzly bear in hot pursuit.

-Finally, the pastor crashed into a boulder, which sent his rifle off in one direction, him in another, and the pastor ended up breaking both legs.
+Finally, the pastor crashed into a boulder, which sent his rifle off in one direction and him in another.

 Suddenly, it was like a miracle had happened.
-There was a flash of lightning in the sky, a boom of thunder, and the bear skidded to a halt at the pastor’s feet.
+There was a flash of lightning in the sky.
+There was a boom of thunder.
+The bear literally skidded to a halt right at the pastor’s feet.

-The bear then fell to its knees, clasped its paws together and said, “God, bless this food which I am about to receive.”
+The big old grizzly bear then fell to its knees, clasped its paws together and said, “Oh Lord, bless this food which I am about to receive”.

 Image used under a Collective Commons License from: https://commons.wikimedia.org/wiki/File:%27A_Bear_Hunt_in_the_Rocky_Mountains%27_by_Paul_Frenzeny_and_Jules_Tavernier.jpg